DeepManLearn/ImageClassTW/Deployment_Guide.md

 ## Dockerization

-To reduce the App image, the container is build using slim version of Python and CPU only version of Pytorch. ( See[Dockerfile](Dockerfile) )
+To reduce the App image, the container is build using slim version of Python and CPU only version of Pytorch. ( See [Dockerfile](Dockerfile) )

 Use following commands to build container and run on local machine: